ryanvanmass/OpenVPNandPiHole_Ansible/README.md

 5. name the first client the hostname of the server

 ### Pihole
-1. reboot for configuration change to take effect
-2. Run the following `touch /etc/sysconfig/network-scripts/ifcfg-tun0`
+1. Run the Install Script
-3. Download and Execute Setup Script
 ```
 sh /root/PiHole/automated\ install/basic-install.sh
 ```
-4. select tun0
+2. select tun0
-5. Select Google
+3. Select Google
-6. accept defualt
+4. accept defualt
-7. accept Defualt
+5. accept Defualt
-8. set the IP address as 10.8.0.1 and the gateway to be the public ip of the server
+6. set the IP address as 10.8.0.1 and the gateway to be the public ip of the server
+7. Accept Defaults
+8. Accept Defaults
 9. Accept Defaults
 10. Accept Defaults
-11. Accept Defaults
-12. Accept Defaults
-13. edit `/etc/openvpn/server/server.conf`to reflect the following
+11. edit `/etc/openvpn/server/server.conf`to reflect the following
 ```
 push "dhcp-option DNS 10.8.0.1"
 #push "dhcp-option DNS 8.8.8.8"
 ```
-14. Login to web portal and change password
+12. Login to web portal and change password

 ### FileSync
 Is a pre-configured Service that can be used as a template for syncing content between a NAS on your Local Network and your cloud deployment